 This area, formerly part of Guilford and known as East Guilford, was first settled about 1650 on land bought from the Nehantic and Mohegan Indians in 1641.
-With population increasing, settlers here sought separate parishes and the Society of East Guilford was incorporated in 1707, the Society in North Madison, called North Bristol, in 1953.
+With the population increasing, settlers here sought separate parishes.
+The Society of East Guilford was incorporated in 1707 and the Society in North Madison, called North Bristol, in 1753.

 The Town of Madison, named for President James Madison, was incorporated in 1826.

 This was once a center for fishing, shipping, shipbuilding, farming, and crayon manufacturing.
-Famous people born here included Thomas Chittenden, first Governor of Vermont,; philanthropist Daniel Hand; artist Gilbert Munger; and chief sponsor of the Civil War ironclad warship Monitor Cornelius Scranton Bushnell.
+Famous people born here include Thomas Chittenden, first Governor of Vermont; philanthropist Daniel Hand; artist Gilbert Munger; and Cornelius Scranton Bushnell the chief sponsor of the Civil War ironclad warship USS Monitor.

 Town Hall is located at the Madison Town Campus, 8 Campus Drive, just off of State Route 450 (Hammonasset Connector) about a half mile north of Interstate 95.